knowledgejunkie/sort-baby-photos/README.md

   directory to the output directory hierarchy.
 This is the default behaviour if neither *--move* nor *--symlink* options are given.
-- If *--symlink* is specified sort-baby-photos will create a symlink from the input directory to the output directory hierarchy for each processed image.
+- If *--symlink* is specified sort-baby-photos will create a symlink from the input directory to the output directory hierarchy for each processed photo.
+- *--quiet* will not print progress messages during processing.
-- *--debug* will provide additional debugging output during processing.
+- *--verbose* will provide additional progress messages during processing.
+- *--help* will print an informative help message
+- *--man* will print the full manual
+- *--version* will print the current version

+Note that both short and long option names are supported - please read the help or manual page for full details.

 TODO
 ----

-- Short and long options
-- Check for duplicate images in output directories?
+- Check for duplicate files in output directories
+- Decide on default move/symlink behaviour
+- File manager before/after screenshot

+- Do we need a *--copy* option?
-- Move images to output directories and symlink them back into input directory with initial filename?
+- Move and rename files to output directories and symlink them back into input directory with original filename?

 License
 -------

-Copyright (c) Nick Morrott
+Copyright (c) Nick Morrott 2015

 Licensed under the [GNU GPL v2 or later](http://www.gnu.org/licenses/gpl.html).